 All credit card accounts should be closed immediately after the primary cardholder dies, and you should act quickly to avoid interest and finance charges.
 For joint credit cards, notify the credit card company that a joint cardholder has died.

 Also, find out if any recurring charges are set up on each credit card account.
 If there are recurring charges, such as a phone bill or utility bill automatically charged to the account each month, you’ll need to cancel those or transfer them to another card right away.

 When you contact each credit card company, do so by certified mail and save your receipt.
 If you call the number on the back of the card, you can speak to a representative about the situation.
 They can flag the account and provide the address where you’ll need to send the necessary documentation.
 Once each card issuer receives your letter, they’ll ask for an official copy of the death certificate if you didn’t send one in your initial letter.

 5. Request a credit freeze from all three credit bureaus

 In addition to all credit card companies the deceased had an account with, you’ll also need to contact all three credit reporting agencies—Experian, Equifax and TransUnion—to request a credit freeze, preventing anyone from opening up new credit cards or other accounts using the name and Social Security number of the deceased.

 It’s also important to follow up by mail to request that the credit report be immediately flagged as “Deceased.
 Do Not Issue Credit.”

 The phone numbers for the credit bureaus are:

-6. Know your rights before distributing payments to debt collectors
+6. Know your rights before paying debt collectors